MOST BEAUTIFUL PLACES IN CHILE TO VISIT

-Just to get here is an expensive mission especially in season between December and February.
-The island got its world fame because of the stone statues moai that were built by Rapa Nui people back in 700 – 1100AD.
+Just to get here is an expensive mission, especially in the season between December and February.
+The island got its world fame because of the stone statues moai built by Rapa Nui people back in 700 – 1100AD.

 First Europeans arrived here on 5th April 1722 on Easter Sunday.
 That’s why Easter Island got this name.

-Valparaiso is an art capital of Chile and the best place in the country to spend New Year´s Eve though it’s a very popular destination for the end of the year and you must book accommodation far in advance.
+Valparaiso is the art capital of Chile and the best place in the country to spend New Year´s Eve though it’s a very popular destination for the end of the year and you must book accommodation far in advance.

 Best art areas of the city; Cerro Santo Domingo, Cerro Concepcion, Cerro Bellavista, Cerro Baron.